RaijmakersH/az900-labs/Instructions/Walkthroughs/17-Implement resource tagging.md

 # Task 1: Create a Policy assignment

-In this task, we will configure the **Require specified tag** policy and assign it to our subscription.
+In this task, we will configure the **Require specified tag on resources** policy and assign it to our subscription.

 1. Sign in to the [Azure portal](https://portal.azure.com).